antonfirsov/docs/2016/09-Sep/introducing-dotnet-standard-20/introducing-dotnet-standard-20.md

 ## When can I start using .NET Standard 2.0?

-From the existing platforms only .NET Framework 4.6.1 already supports .NET Standard 2.0.
+From the existing platforms only .NET Framework 4.6.1 (and later) already supports .NET Standard 2.0.
 Support in Xamarin will likely come online in Q4 2016.
 In the same time frame, we'll release .NET Standard 2.0 as a NuGet package that you will be able to target with the existing tools.
 A future blog post will go into the details on how to do that.

 .NET Core and UWP will also support .NET Standard 2.0, but we need a bit more time in order to add the required set of APIs.
 We expect to ship an updated